South Coast Repertory: Recent history

+David Ivers was named as the theatre's Artistic Director on Sept.
+20, 2018.

 In late 2019, SCR re-branded, expanded and deepened its new-play development program by launching The Lab@SCR.
-As part of The Lab@SCR, the theatre is developing Threshold by Amy Brennerman, Beatrice by Lauren Gunderson and a musical adaptation of Prelude to a Kiss, with book by Craig Lucas, music by Daniel Messé an lyrics by Sean Hartley.
+As part of The Lab@SCR, the theatre is developing Threshold by Amy Brenneman, Beatrice by Lauren Gunderson and the musical adaptation of Prelude to a Kiss, with book by Craig Lucas, music by Daniel Messé and lyrics by Sean Hartley.
 Among the new features of the theatre's renowned play development program was the creation of the Pinnacle Commission for major American playwrights.
-The inaugural commission—given in partnership with Playwrights Horizons (New York)—was $60,000, with the selected playwright scheduled to be named in 2020, and was one of the largest theatre-granted commissions in the nation.
-The theatre announced its 2020-21 season in March 2020.
+The inaugural commission—given in partnership with Playwrights Horizons (New York)—was $60,000.
+Award-winning playwright Branden Jacobs-Jenkins was named the inaugural recipient in 2023.
+The Pinnacle Commission is one of the largest theatre-granted commissions in the nation.

-The COVID-19 pandemic in March 2020 subsequently led SCR to cancel the final five productions of its 2019–20 season (Outside Mullingar, The Scarlet Letter, I Get Restless, Arcadia and Dory Fantasmagory) as well as cancel that year's Pacific Playwrights Festival.
-SCR's Theatre Conservatory classes (kids, teens and adults) moved online.

 While its stages went dark during the pandemic, SCR continued its work to deepen engagement with Orange County, Calif., communities through various avenues including SCR commUNITY, launched in August 2020.
-This new digital platform is dedicated to amplifying the artists and narratives of the region by producing stories inspired by or about the rich diversity of people living in Southern California.
-Using “virtual/digital” platforms, SCR commUNITY creates free play readings, interviews, radio plays and original innovative content.
+This new digital platform was dedicated to amplifying the artists and narratives of the region by producing stories inspired by or about the rich diversity of people living in Southern California.
+Using “virtual/digital” platforms, SCR commUNITY created free play readings, interviews, radio plays and original innovative content.
 The first three SCR commUNITY events included MASA, a live reading of works by four playwrights, as well a live interview with playwright Octavio Solis.